acronis/ui-component-library/packages/documentation/components/dialog/dialog.doc.md

 ### Overview

-Dialog is a overlaid window that appears over viewport, we use modal dialog pattern.
+Dialog is an overlaid window that appears over viewport, we use modal dialog pattern.

 ### Keyboard interaction